The Friends of the Wardsboro Library's 20th Anniversary.

 All nonprofit organizations have big dreams and long wish lists for the future, and for this 20th anniversary year and beyond, the Friends has committed to building its Endowment Fund so that eventually, revenues from the account can cover the annual costs.
 New legacy donations, such as the one made by the Danforth family long ago, will ensure that the community will always have a fabulous public library.

 “So many people dedicate so many hours to the Friends, that it’s not easy to itemize exactly who does what when,” says Mike.
 “However, there is always room for more at the table.
 Most of our volunteer tasks are not time-consuming, and many of the things the Friends ask its volunteers to do are easy and fun.
 There’s a lot of esprit d’corps happening, especially at our events.”

 The Friends is a nonmember, all volunteer organization, and no dues are collected.

-The Friends is currently asking for volunteers for the 17th Annual Gilfeather Turnip Festival on Saturday, October 26th.
 Contact the Friends by email at firstname.lastname@example.org, or drop in at a meeting.
-Meetings are the first Wednesday of the month at 7 pm, at the Library, and all are welcome.
+Meetings are the first Thursday of the month at 1 pm, at the Library, and all are welcome.